TubercularOx/darkhaunter/Geekery/nale.md

 - Taken together, retained class levels imply **total character level**.
 - Total character level implies **feats and ability score increases**, independent of class.

-Different people will want to stop speculating at different points.
+Different purposes may change at what point it makes sense to stop speculating.

 There are additional questions: